svilupp/svilupp.github.io/scratchpad/hidden_costs_of_local_models.md

 ## The Hidden Costs of Local Hosting

-While the price tag on locally-hosted models might read "free," the reality is anything but.
+While the price tag on locally hosted models might read "free," the reality is anything but.
 These models often underperform compared to their cloud-hosted counterparts (GPU-poor) or make you wait longer—sometimes both.
-For example, using a locally-hosted model like Mixtral on Ollama, you might wait 20 seconds for a response that a commercial provider like Groq, Together, etc. could deliver in less than a second.
+For example, using a locally hosted model like Mixtral on Ollama, you might wait 20 seconds for a response that a commercial provider like Groq, Together, etc. could deliver in less than a second.

 ### Case Study: Daily Coding Assistance